 Michigan Felonious Assault Attorneys

-With over one hundred years of combined courtroom experience, the skilled criminal attorneys at Kronzek and Cronkright have provided stellar results for clients statewide.
+With over one hundred years of combined courtroom experience, the skilled criminal attorneys at The Kronzek Firm have provided stellar results for clients statewide.
 Our attorneys have taken many Felonious Assault cases to trial and won.
 If you need help with your case, you can contact us online or call (866) 766-5245 for immediate assistance.

 What is Felonious Assault in Michigan?